-CIAA is an independent, 501-c-3, not-for-profit organization with a 42-year history of providing service to older persons and their caregivers.
+Central Illinois Agency on Aging, Inc. (CIAA) is an independent, 501 (c) (3), not-for-profit organization with a 47-year history of providing service to older persons and their caregivers.
 CIAA’s guiding principles are that we:

-With 94,771 age 60 years and older living in a six-county service area of Fulton, Marshall, Peoria, Stark, Tazewell, and Woodford counties, CIAA strives to serve persons of all ages, income, abilities and their caregivers through planning, coordination, program development, advocacy, and direct service provision.
+With 101,977 persons age 60 years and older in 2019 living in our six-county service area of Fulton, Marshall, Peoria, Stark, Tazewell, and Woodford counties, CIAA strives to serve persons of all ages, income, abilities and their caregivers through planning, coordination, programdevelopment, advocacy, and direct service provision, adminnistrative and administratively-related direct service activities.

 Area Agencies on Aging are authorized by the Older Americans Act to provide services to older persons and their caregivers.
 CIAA is one of 13 in Illinois and 622 throughout the country.
 Area Agencies on Aging in Illinois are authorized by the Older Americans Act of 1965 as amended, and the Illinois Act on Aging, and have service areas that cover the entire state.